MagnaFlow, Borla, or Gibson?

-Exhaust systems in a 4Runner are amazing.
-They increase air production, and combined with a TRD Intake (TRD Intake Install) can really step up the airflow through your 4Runner engine.
-If you are really looking for performance in your 4Runner, look at the 4Runner Supercharger made by Magnuson.
+Exhaust systems increase air production, and combined with a CAI (cold air intake) can really step up the airflow through your engine.
+If you are really looking for performance, look at the supercharger made by Magnuson.
 It is only here where you will find the holy grail of holy shit 4Runner power.

-We got a question in through the website, so I thought it might help someone else with a similar question.
+We got a question so I thought it might help someone else with a similar question.

 What exhaust should you buy for your 5th Gen?